pboutinaud/SHiVAi/README.md

 The SHiVAi application requires a Linux machine with a GPU (with 16GB of dedicated memory).

 The deep-learning models relies on Tensorflow 2.7.13.
-The processing pipelines are implemented with Nipype and make use of ANTs for image registration.
-Quality control reporting uses (among others) DOG contours from: https://github.com/neurolabusc/PyDog.
+The processing pipelines are implemented with Nipype and make use of ANTs (Copyright 2009-2023, ConsortiumOfANTS) for image registration and [Quickshear](https://github.com/nipy/quickshear) (Copyright 2011, Nakeisha Schimke) for defacing.
+Quality control reporting uses (among others) DOG contours [PyDog](https://github.com/neurolabusc/PyDog) (Copyright 2021, Chris Rorden).
 Building and/or using the container image relies on Apptainer (https://apptainer.org).
 More details about Apptainer in the [Apptainer image](#apptainer-image) section.

 ## Package Installation